 Use birth control and protect against diseases.
 As much as I avoided sexual contact with multiple women, I also know things happen.
 It isn’t worth dying over.

 Limit your sexual partners.
 More is not better.
 Mom was a lot more puritan when she met me.
 Poor girl.
 She never saw it coming.

 You girls laugh when I say all guys are perverts.
 Well, we are.
-Guys all too often think with wrong appendage.
+Guys all too often think with the wrong appendage.
 It doesn’t make us bad, only human.
 Guys like to act tough, but we are just as emotional and tender underneath as you are.
 We feel acutely.
 We cover it up with false bravado.
 Always know we hurt inside, too.
 Let us act strong.
 We do it to provide support for the woman we love.
-Let us give that.
+Give us that.